 - What carpet cleaning method do you use?
 (You want steam cleaning.)

 - Do you use portable or truck-mounted carpet machines?
-(You want truck-mounted.)
+(You want a truck-mounted.)

 - Do you do dry passes or dry strokes to help pull out moisture?
 (The answer should be yes.)